mitch-b/whoisit-android/README.md

 If you have gradle installed, and your Android SDKs downloaded, you should be able to build & run the application either on a connected USB device, or the emulator (untested).

+See the [Wiki](https://github.com/mitch-b/whoisit-android/wiki) for information on how to use the app.

 Issues?
 --------------
 Please submit any issues in Github's [Issue Tracker](http://github.com/mitch-b/whoisit-android/issues).